cinziaa/freeCodeCamp/guide/english/virtualbox/index.md

 Oracle VM VirtualBox is a powerful cross-platform virtualization product intended for enterprise or personal use.
 VirtualBox is freely available as Open Source Software under the GNU General Public Licence (GPL) version 2.

-VirtualBox extends the capabilties of your existing computer so that it can run multiple operating systems, you can even run VirtualBox inside a virtual machine, to run another Operating system, all on the same PC, the only limits are disk space and memory.
+VirtualBox extends the capabilities of your existing computer so that it can run multiple operating systems, you can even run VirtualBox inside a virtual machine, to run another Operating system, all on the same PC, the only limits are disk space and memory.

 VirtualBox is a simple solution to:
 - Running multiple operating systems simultaneously.